or-fusion/pao/doc/readthedocs/examples.rst

 The ``pao.pyomo.FA`` uses the method for solving linear bilevel programs with big-M relaxations described by Fortuny-Amat and McCarl [FortunyMcCarl]_.
+In this example, the default big-M value is used, but in general a user may need to explore suitable values for their problem.
 By default, the final values of the upper- and lower-level variables are loaded back into the Pyomo model.
 The ``results`` object contains information about the problem, the solver and the solver status.

 Using LinearMultilevelProblem